robertobatts/aws-certification-notes/notes/20-monitoring-and-audit.md

 - **Insight Events**

 #### CloudTrail Insights
+- Disabled by default
-- Enable CloudTrail Insights to detect unusual activity in your account:
+- Detect unusual activity in your account:
 	- inaccurate resource provisioning
 	- hitting service limits
 	- burst of AWS IAM actions
 	- gaps in periodic maintenance activity
 - CloudTrail Insights analyzes normal management events to create a baseline, and then continuously analyzes write events to detect unusual patterns
+- CloudTrail can be set up to trigger EventBridge events

 #### CloudTrail Events Retention
 - Events are stored fro 90 days in CloudTrail
 - To keep events beyond this period, log them to S3 and use Athena to analyze them

+#### EventBridge - Intercept API Calls
+- You can send events to EventBridge from CloudTrail
+- For example, when there is a DeleteTable API call on DynamoDB, you can send events to EventBridge that sends an alert to SNS

 ## AWS Config
 - Helps with auditing and recording compliance of your AWS resources